p14149650/project/readme.md

 ## overview
 - The slideshow was really simple and a nice red border has been applied to it to make it look appealing when resized in the browser.
-An extra few images about my placement would've been useful however due to the clarity of the images this wasn't possible and pixellated the image.
+An extra few images about my placement would've been useful however due to the clarity of the images this wasn't possible as it pixellated the image.

-- Javascript could have been considered for my google map API i.e I could've animated/pinpointed an arrow to my placement to make it more appealing.
-However, I did manage to resize the map so when viewed on the mobile it was responsive.
+- Javascript could have been creatively used on my website for e.g I utilised a google map API to display my university location with an animated bounce function.
+To improve this I could've focused on styling the API in terms of the border and adding a new feel for the pinpoint.
+However, due to the timescale, I was unable to style my map as there were complexities involved in naming various elements in the CSS.

+- Utilised a loading function in the background so that when the user clicks on my website it'll load in the background as if a page was loaded with all the content.
+I felt that this function could've been adapted better because it still displays my image while the content appears.
+On the one side
+I could've been more creative on the javascript side by increasing the time of the animation to show the end user that the page is loading however due to time this wasn't possible due to various elements correlating in my HTML.